-The costs of retaining professional, technical, and managerial personnel, consultants, and contractors directly involved in the design, engineering, manufacturing, installation, construction, or renovation of the infrastructure are eligible.
+The costs of retaining professional, technical and managerial personnel, consultants and contractors directly involved in the design, engineering, manufacturing, installation, construction or renovation of the infrastructure are eligible.

-An institution may retain the services of an external provider, in which case the full cost paid to the external provider is considered eligible, assuming it is related to eligible activities.
-Alternatively, some institutions may have some professionals, technicians, managers and consultants on staff that perform the eligible activities.
+If an institution retains the services of an external provider, the full cost of that provider is considered eligible, assuming it is related to eligible activities.
+Alternatively, some institutions may have professionals, technicians, managers and consultants on staff to perform eligible activities.

-Normally, there are established practices at each institution that dictate how costs associated with internal services will be charged.
-Although there are various internal practices, these will usually consist of one, or a combination of the following:
+Normally, each institution has its own established practices that dictate how costs associated with internal services are charged.
+Although internal practices vary, they usually consist of one or more of the following:

-- 1. The use of the actual salary cost of the individual plus fringe benefits, multiplied by the actual amount of time spent - 2.
-The use of an internal rate reflecting an average salary cost plus associated fringe benefits, multiplied by the actual amount of time spent - The use of an internal rate reflecting an average salary cost plus associated fringe benefits plus overhead component, multiplied by the actual amount of time spent\ - 4.
-The use of an approved internal fee for service.
-The fee may include an overhead component.\ - 5.
-In the case of architectural and/or engineering and/or project management costs related to construction/renovation projects, the use of a fixed percentage of total construction/renovation costs.
-The percentage may include an overhead component.\
+- The actual salary cost of the individual plus fringe benefits, multiplied by the actual time - An internal rate reflecting an average salary cost plus associated fringe benefits, multiplied by the actual time - An internal rate reflecting an average salary cost plus associated fringe benefits plus overhead component, multiplied by the actual time - An approved internal fee for service, which may include an overhead component - In the case of architectural and/or engineering and/or project management costs related to construction/renovation projects, a fixed percentage of total construction/renovation costs.
+The percentage may include an overhead component.